 I’ll text him a list of items, but if it isn’t detailed enough, he stresses over which brand to buy or how many to get.
 Consequently, he ends up calling me from the market…every single time.

 To be clear, he’s not an unintelligent person.
 He’s the polar opposite.
-I think he borders on genius and was accepted in Princeton University when folks discounted him as a young, urban statistic.
+I think he borders on genius and was accepted into Princeton University when folks discounted him as a young, urban statistic.
 He kinda a big deal and I don’t say that just because I love him.

 Back to hubby’s crazy side…again, he is a smart, highly educated Green personality in a relationship with a person who shares his temperament, but also leads from the other end of the spectrum.
-Notice, I said “lead”.
+Notice, that I said “lead”.
 Green is actually my secondary color.

 Now, having been married to this Green for so long, I know better than to just give him pithy information.

-Want an example.
+Want an example?
 Here’s my first draft of the list of items I needed him to get for our kid: